Text by CLOT Magazine

-For this mix, Sorcery wanted to create a vibe of “short stories” that intertwine and morph into each other unfolding a surreal hyper narrative: In there, there is a collection of music and sounds from friends, family, influences and music that I like a lot.
+For this mix, Sorcery wanted to create a vibe of “short stories” that intertwine and morph into each other, unfolding a surreal hyper narrative: In there, there is a collection of music and sounds from friends, family, influences and music that I like a lot.
 Mostly older stuff, some newer discoveries as well, but mostly dug into the “weird” folder.
 I guess it relates to my practice as I’ve treated the individual tracks like raw material and just jammed with them.
 The mixtape was so much fun to do!
-Hope you enjoy the listening trip!.
+Hope you enjoy the listening trip!

-The creation process spanned over a few years actually.
+The creation process spanned over a few years, actually.
 Mainly because I’ve been trying to coin the Sorcery sound and overall musical message.
-Essentially I was hovering between; recording free improvisations with various pieces of gear (Eurorack modules, drum machines, acoustic instruments etc..), selecting, arranging different grooves or sketches from those recordings and pushing the limits of “musical storytelling” with crazy structures.
-As for the syncopated rhythmic figures, I love to “bend the grid”, I’m always shifting the downbeat, adding or subtracting measures and playing around with evolving time signatures.
+Essentially I was hovering between; recording free improvisations with various pieces of gear (Eurorack modules, drum machines, acoustic instruments etc..), selecting and arranging different grooves or sketches from those recordings and pushing the limits of “musical storytelling” with crazy structures.
+As for the syncopated rhythmic figures, I love to “bend the grid”.
+I’m always shifting the downbeat, adding or subtracting measures and playing around with evolving time signatures.

-As a drummer how do you incorporate new technologies into your practice?
+As a drummer, how do you incorporate new technologies into your practice?
 Have you experimented with Sensory Percussion?

-When I work I’m really looking for the type of excitement or emotional feedback I get and try to channel that state or energy to whatever I’m doing.
-At the end of the day, if I don’t feel anything when I make or play music, it’s a complete waste of time for me.
+When I work, I’m looking for the type of excitement or emotional feedback I get and try to channel that state or energy into whatever I do.
+Ultimately, if I don’t feel anything when I make or play music, it’s a complete waste of time for me.
 Yes, I’ve tried the Sensory Percussion stuff.
-Was never really able to get anything sounding different other than what it has to offer “out of the box”.
+I was never really able to get anything sounding different other than what it has to offer “out of the box”.
 Maybe I should spend more time with it.

-You also have a background in visual studies, what are your main influences for your visual creations?
+You also have a background in visual studies; what are your main influences for your visual creations?